From the Des Moines Business Record, December 29, 2003.

 Competitors for its website development business include Red Five Interactive, Sogeti, and Spindustry.
 Rivals in its consulting enterprise include Microsoft Corp. and Hewlett Packard Co., though Kasal said the company occasionally teams with Microsoft on projects.

 Iacovos Zachariades, a former professor of web design at Iowa State University, started the company in 1995.
-Its first big product was a Web-based software program that helped customers reduce the amount of paper records.
+Its first big product was a Web-based software program that helped customers reduce the number of paper records.

 Today, clients for that product include more than 900 banks, which use it for a variety of tasks, including renewing certificates of deposit and generating reports about those transactions that can be seen in real time by managers and sent to other parties, including the Internal Revenue Service.

 The software also is used by the state to manage expenditures from Iowa's portion of its settlement with the tobacco industry.
 It's on this product that managers are pinning their highest hopes for growth.